-You’ll often see the terms “retro pay” and “back pay” used interchangeably.
-The latter term, though, has a harsher connotation and is more often used in situations requiring legal action.
-We’ll break down these terms alongside “regular pay” below so you can understand the differences.
+The terms “retro pay” and “back pay” are often used interchangeably.
+However, the latter term has a harsher connotation and is often used in situations requiring legal action.
+Here’s how to tell the difference.

 Regular pay is exactly what it sounds like.
 Anytime an employee receives a paycheck on their typical payday, that’s regular pay.
 Any money missing from this paycheck is what you’ll later issue as retro pay.